What we learned from 'The Bachelor' special

 In a preview clip, we learned that at least one of the new season's contestants has an ex with some regrets because he stormed in claiming, "I want my girl.
 I'm here to tell her that I want to marry her!"

-There are four Lauren's
+There are four Laurens

 This one was more sleuthing than watching.